 - What is your maximum budget?

-The list: what you need to know
+What you need to know about this list

 Only lenses I deem suitable for video work are on this list.
 Not the ‘usual’ photo lenses.
 Information is based from manufacturers and review websites.
 Most lenses are for S35mm sensor (or cropped sensor use).
 For more and detailed info go to the manufacturers website.